sudipX/agentic-video-analysis/README.md

 1. Samples frames at a fixed rate (1 fps by default)
 2. Detects motion between consecutive frames using frame differencing
-3. **Only runs object detection on frames where motion was found** — skipping expensive YOLO inference on static segments entirely
+3. **Only runs object detection on frames where motion was found** : skipping expensive YOLO inference on static segments entirely
-4. Identifies objects in motion frames (person, car, bicycle, dog — 80 COCO classes)
+4. Identifies objects in motion frames (person, car, bicycle, dog : 80 COCO classes)
 5. Converts the structured detections into a natural-language summary and a timestamped JSON list of key moments

-The conditional routing — run YOLO or skip it based on what the motion detector found — is a real agentic decision made at runtime by the LangGraph state machine, not a hardcoded if/else in a script.
+The conditional routing : run YOLO or skip it based on what the motion detector found, is a real agentic decision made at runtime by the LangGraph state machine, not a hardcoded if/else in a script.

 Tested on real video footage: the system correctly identified motion timestamps, detected objects per frame, and produced a coherent narrative summary without human intervention.